OSGConnect/tutorial-tensorflow-containers/README.md

     path: "software_examples/machine_learning/tutorial-tensorflow-containers/README.md"
 ---

-# "Working with Tensorflow, GPUs, and containers"
+# Working with Tensorflow, GPUs, and containers

 In this tutorial, we explore GPUs and containers on OSG, using the popular Tensorflow sofware package.
 Tensorflow is a good example here as the software is too complex to